 Service Animals

-As you explore the park, please follow the rules of BARK!
+As you explore the park, please follow the rules of B.A.R.K.!

-Service animal owners are responsible for removing animal waste from all areas in the park including campgrounds, picnic areas, parking lots, roads, trails, and other developed areas.
+Service animal handlers are responsible for removing animal waste from all areas in the park including campgrounds, picnic areas, parking lots, roads, trails, and other developed areas.
 Every visitor center throughout the park has trash cans for disposing of animal waste; however, there are no plastic bags provided, so please remember to bring your own.

-Always wear a leash
+Always Wear a Leash

 Service animals must be on a leash no longer than 6 feet in length at all times.

-Respect wildlife
+Respect Wildlife

-Animals should not be left unattended.
+• Animals should not be left unattended.
 Summer heat poses a threat to pets left in vehicles.

 Terrain